 Outpatient treatment commonly spans several weeks to months, providing a flexible timeline for individual progress.

 With its immersive nature, inpatient treatment often necessitates a more extended commitment.
 The duration can range from weeks to several months, ensuring a comprehensive and sustained focus on recovery within the secure confines of the residential facility.
-However, the duration of inpatient treatment is quite fixed and not as flexible as outpatient treatment.

 Factor 3: Environment and Setting